JoAnn Stevelos, MS, MPH

 The settings have changed, but the questions have remained remarkably consistent: How do people survive what should have broken them?
 What helps individuals, families, and communities rebuild trust after it has been lost?

 The questions that drive my professional work are the same ones that drive my writing: How do people survive what should have broken them?
 What happens after the truth is known?
 What helps individuals, families, and communities rebuild trust after it has been lost?
-My current projects include Complicit, a memoir about family secrecy, abuse, and the possibility of hope; The Second Silence, an exploration of what happens after abuse is disclosed but meaningful accountability never arrives; and Dream Alibis, a collection of reflections on dreams, memory, culture, and the hidden narratives that shape our lives.
+My current projects include Complicit, a memoir about family secrecy, abuse, and the possibility of hope; The Second Silence, an exploration of what happens after abuse is disclosed but meaningful accountability never arrives; The Archietecture of the Trap, a deep dive into the wreck of my family's archive; and Dream Alibis, a collection of reflections on dreams, memory, culture, and the hidden narratives that shape our lives.

 I studied at Columbia University, the University at Albany School of Public Health, and Albany Medical College, where my work focused on public health and bioethics.